 Even though we can't take you inside houses in person this year, we want you to experience the personality, renovations, art, decor, and stories of a few properties in greater detail.

-For 10 days in October, you can get an in-depth virtual tour of 12 historical properties in Port Hope.
+Watch it yourself or gift it to a friend – get an in-depth virtual tour of 12 historical properties in Port Hope.
 The videos not only show you the nooks and crannies of each property, but also share home owner interviews about the buildings, interior design and decor, lifestyle, art, and more!

 12 Historic Properties